jeffreyrdcs/Exercise_projects/RDPass/README.md

 Note for RDPass
 =========================================

-A simple password manager GUI.
+A simple text-based password manager.

 Usage
 ---------